BURN DESIGN LAB (BDL)

 The Global Challenge

 Nearly 3 billion people rely on biomass fuels such as wood and charcoal for cooking and heating.
 The burning of biomass in inefficient cookstoves and open fires produces life-threatening smoke.
 Tragically, nearly 2 million people ̶ mostly women and children ̶ die every year from respiratory diseases related to indoor cooking smoke.
 This is more than double the number of deaths caused by malaria.

-Harvesting fuelwood also diminishes tropical forests.
-In Kenya, for example, wood gathering has contributed to the destruction of 94% of the original native forest.
-In parts of rural sub-Saharan Africa, many women carry as much as 20 kg of wood for five kilometers each day.
-Families can spend over 35% of their annual income on wood or charcoal.
-The burning of biomass for cooking is also a primary source of black carbon in the atmosphere, which accounts for 20% of global warming.
+Harvesting wood fuel also obliterates tropical forests.
+In Kenya, for example, the demand for biomass has contributed to the destruction of 94% of the original native forest.
+In parts of rural sub-Saharan Africa, many women carry as much as 20 kg of wood 5 km each day.
+Some families spend over 35% of their annual income on wood or charcoal.
+What's more, the burning of biomass for cooking is also a primary source of black carbon in the atmosphere, which accounts for 20% of global warming.

-The question is how to provide 200 million clean-burning cookstoves to the world’s poorest citizens.
+The question is how to provide 200 million clean-burning cookstoves to the developing world.
 Two approaches have been tried, both with limited success.
 The most common strategy has been to encourage artisan production of low-cost cookstoves.
 Experience in the field has shown that this approach is not scalable and often produces stoves of uneven quality and performance.
 A second, more recent approach has been to manufacture cookstoves in large quantities in offshore factories, mainly in China.
-These stoves are generally not customized to local cooking needs.
-Moreover, offshore production incurs high transport costs and does not support local industry.
+However, these stoves are generally not customized to local cooking needs, and offshore production incurs high transport costs and does not support local industry.

-BURN’s award-winning approach combines the best of both artisan and offshore methods of stove production.
-We create high quality stoves specifically designed for local use and manufacture.
-BURN’s iterative design process utilizes modeling, lab testing, and field research to develop stoves that meet the unique needs of local cooks.
+BDL's award-winning approach combines the best of both artisan and offshore methods of stove production.
+We create high-quality stoves specifically designed for local use and manufacture.
+BDL's iterative design process utilizes modeling, lab testing, and field research to develop stoves that meet the unique needs of local users.